Transport in East Anglia: Road

 Two small stretches of motorway run through East Anglia, with the end of the M11 south of Cambridge and sections of the A1 in Cambridgeshire and around Peterborough being classed as motorway.
-Main trunk routes maintained by Highways England in the region include the A1, A11, A12, A14 and A47.
+Main trunk routes maintained by National Highways in the region include the A1, A11, A12, A14 and A47.
 A variety of other major roads run through the region, maintained by county councils.

 The A14 is particularly significant as an east-west route, linking the Port of Felixstowe with the Midlands and the national motorway network through Cambridgeshire.
 It has been described as "one of most important and clogged up arteries in Great Britain" and as a key route with "strategic national importance".
 Proposals to upgrade the route were put forward in 2012 and received government backing in June 2013.

 The project was originally planned to include a 25 mi toll section between Cambridge and the A1.
 Local authorities and businesses pledged to contribute at least £100 million towards the improved route, although concerns were raised that the toll would discourage haulage companies off using the route and isolate ports on the Suffolk coast.
 In December 2013 the plan to fund the road through tolls was dropped with the developments to be funded from general taxation.
 Work on the project is expected to begin in 2016 and cost £1.5 billion.